 4. Calculating the cap rate

 So, if you’ve calculated your NOI to be $800,000 and you’re thinking of paying $10 million for the property, that calculates to a cap rate of 8.0%.
 That is the expected annual return on your investment before accounting for debt.
-The higher the cap rate, the better for the buyer.
+Therefore, the higher the cap rate, the better for the buyer.
 Higher cap rates generally correlate with lower-rated properties, which are regarded as riskier investments.

 To estimate your debt service payment, you need to project the interest rate that you might get from your bank.
 Look up the 30-day LIBOR rate plus 300 basis points (3 percentage points).
 The LIBOR is the most common of benchmark interest rate indexes used to make adjustments to adjustable-rate mortgages.